Underwater Escape Training Unit

-The Underwater Escape Training Unit is a military training centre for survival at sea in Somerset; the site is mainly for helicopter aircrew.
+The Underwater Escape Training Unit (UETU) is a military training centre for survival at sea in Somerset; the site is mainly for helicopter aircrew.

 History

 The purpose-built site in Somerset opened in 1985.
 The Royal Navy previously had underwater breathing training for fixed-wing aircrew at the Royal Navy Air Medical School and had underwater escape for helicopter aircrew in a dunker at HMS Vernon; HMS Vernon trained around 800 rotary wing aircrew a year, and had five naval divers.
 Civilian offshore workers in the UK are also trained at a dunker in Aberdeen.
 The 1985 site trained up to 1200 rotary wing aircrew a year.

 Aircrew carry STASS (Short Term Air Supply System).
 Other countries have the Helicopter Aircrew Breathing Device (HABD).
 STASS was introduced into the Fleet Air Arm in 1992.

 The new £15m Underwater Escape Training Unit opened on 27 February 2018.
 The UETU can train up to 6000 aircrew a year.